Run of the Royal Signup, Details & Helpful Hints

-- Paddling Clinic: Wed May TBD at 5:30 pm.
+- Paddling Clinic: Wed May 15th at 5:30 pm.
 Let us know (racers/paddlers) if you did not get the clinic information.

 - Pre-Race Meeting, 9:30am at the boat ramp – A representative from each team must attend a pre-race meeting immediately before the start to review the course, potential hazards, medical emergency procedures, communications and safety procedures.
 This information must be distributed by the representative to all team members.
 The race starts at 10:00 am.